 AHMAD COMPAORÉ: composition, live music

 Of Egyptian and Burkinabé origins, Ahmad Compaoré is a musician of freedom.
 He confirms his singular talent alongside Fred Frith, Marc Ribot, Jamaaladeen Tacuma, Barre Phillips, Camel Zekri or Egyptian choreographer Karima Mansour.
 With a constant craving for exploration and discovery, he shares his creativeness between dance, theatre and cinema.
-Twice recipient of the Culturesfrance "Hors Les Murs" award, he stayed in India and in Japan as part of residencies of creation.
+Twice recipient of the Culturesfrance "Hors Les Murs" award, he lived in India and Japan as part of residencies of creation.
 Free from boundaries, he equally enjoys the most extreme experiences in alternative and improvised music, jazz and fusion.
+Involved in many projects, he is currently a drummer within Lucky Peterson's quartet.